Hafpaf/IT-eksamens-projekt/README.md

 ## What I learned

 * Its pretty easy to create a face reconition software.
 I found a pre-made public dataset which made it quite easy to set the whole thing up.
+* The better quality the dataset is, the better recognition the program will have